 What is Wallet-as-a-Service?

 Web3 adoption is accelerating with both cryptocurrency or web3-native companies and web2 brands launching products and experiences that employ web3 components like NFTs, DeFi, or metaverse.
-However, the onboarding experience to web3 is still daunting, and a critical reason is the complexity of crypto wallets.
+However, the onboarding experience to web3 is still daunting, and a critical reason is the complexity of crypto or web wallets

 From seed phrases to needing multiple wallets for different blockchains, the user experience could be better on multiple fronts.
 This friction is a direct threat to adoption.